 Choose Automatic Transmission Whenever Possible

-Manual transmission vehicles are more common in Italy, but automatic transmission vehicles make driving in Italy much easier.
+Manual transmission vehicles are more common in Italy, but automatic transmission vehicles make driving in Italy much easier (hills, narrow roads, one-way traffic).
 Rent an automatic when you can.
 Reserve well in advance to guarantee you’ll get one.

 Be Strategic With Pick Up and Drop Off Locations